 “Nighttrain” is the latest project from German based guitarist Frank Kaiser.
 Having led many projects over his long career, this new project under the apt title “Kaisers New World” sees Frank debut with a new quartet featuring Valentin Butt on bayan, the Russian variant of the accordion, together with Hans Otto on drums and Lukas Growe on double bass.
-Nighttrain will be available on the 24th of February 2023 on CD and all streaming platforms with the 180g Vinyl edition scheduled for release latter in the spring.
+Nighttrain was released today on CD and Digital download via Bandcamp and will be available on all streaming platforms on March 10th.
+The 180g Vinyl edition will also be available via Bandcamp and the Kaiser Music website in March.

 Having grown up in rural German province of Thuringia, Kaiser, on the one hand is influenced by nature while on the other hand by the world of spirituality and intellect.
 Speaking to Franks music, the musicologist Dr. Adrian Kleinlosen of the University of California describes it as follows: “Frank Kaiser’s music is often polyphonic; the individual voices sometimes act independently of each other or intertwine in such a way that they combine to form a complex structure.
 This is where Kaiser’s music differs from a lot of other jazz music.”
 Kaiser himself describes his music as a “playground for adults”, and this image becomes clear immediately upon hearing his work.
 Kaiser’s sound oscillates in a combination of jazz, groove and world music, where new elements are constantly emerging.
 In Franks own words, he speaks about the development of the project.